Flying during the Covid-19 pandemic and what service to expect.

 Because Hawaii is such a pain to get to now my wife and I have flown to Cancun twice (and will make it a 3rd time next month).
 It is easy to get back into the US/San Diego through the CBX Bridge at TIJ.
 Like the US Carriers, Aeromexico has reduced their service.
 They board from the rear of the aircraft on their B737's so Business Class passengers are last to board.
 They do have packaged blankets on your seat in Business.
 I am not sure what the service is in Economy, but they do signify it as a beverage flight with snack.
 In Clase Premier they still do offer a welcome drink of Orange Juice or Water and full beverage service during the flight.
 Between CUN and MEX a snack basket is brought with a choice of cookies, chips, or a nut mix.
 I think they only want you to take one item, because every time I go for a second treat they are trying to pull that basket back ;) MEX to TIJ is designated as a "Premier Meal" flight.
 However, on our flight last November we received the same snack basket offerings as CUN - MEX and last moth there was a box with a cold sandwich and packet of nuts in a box.
 With additional snack basket goodies coming after the meal. *** We flew from MEX to TIJ a month ago (May 2021) and received a very nice hot breakfast.
 Not sure if this means they will always serve hot meal on this flight or we just got lucky.

 Any time I sat in Premium Economy I did not receive anything different than regular Economy.
 Some airlines may now serve alcohol to Economy Plus passengers (Delta does).
 Additionally, not one flight I have been on in First Class in the US offered pre-departure drinks nor do they hand out hot towels.
 My guess is service will lag the improving coronavirus conditions in the US.
 Especially in First Class.
-While I understand less contact and less time with passengers masks off is a reason for the reduced service I do think the cost savings will extend the life of First Class meals returning.
-Whereas, I think the airlines will start full beverage service and do away with snack bags relatively soon in Coach (that too may save them money) and restart Buy on Board meals as American stated.
+While I understand less contact and less time with passengers' masks off is a reason for the reduced service, I do think the cost savings will extend the life of First Class meals returning.
+Whereas, I think the airlines will start full beverage service and do away with snack bags relatively soon in Coach (that too may save them money) and restart Buy on Board meals as American stated (as of Dec 2021 this has happened.
+United has even brought back alcohol for purchase in Economy and all airlines have beverage service in Economy (Delta is still lagging with First Class Meals as has American - although they have returned to glass and say hot meals will return (I am on a SAN to ORD flight in Jan 2022 - we'll see).
 On the positive side with so many fewer flights, delays are very uncommon (not one flight I have been on has been delayed) and getting to and from the airports and navigating airports is a breeze now.
 The Lounge experience has also suffered with many airline lounges still closed and reduced food offerings.
-Either way, I look forward to day (which I do not think will be until 2022) when I can enjoy a nice meal in First Class and sleep on an airplane without a mask.
+Either way, I look forward to the day (which I do not think will be until at least 2022) when I can enjoy a nice meal in First Class and sleep on an airplane without a mask.
 Some good news I heard today is The European Union will open travel to vaccinated Americans this Summer.
-Hopefully this will motivate some people to get vaccinated sooner than later and the US (and Hawaii) will due away with negative test requirements for arriving and returning vaccinated travelers.
+Hopefully this will motivate some people to get vaccinated sooner than later and the US (and Hawaii) will do away with negative test requirements for arriving and returning vaccinated travelers.